Prototype receiver also includes a MW tuner.

 of the carrier, the receiver's tuned circuit converts FM to AM.
 The bandwidth

-is about 200kHz so wideband FM stations can be demodulated by tuning the
+is about 200kHz, so wide band FM stations can be demodulated by tuning

-top of the curve as one would for AM.
-In practice, this simply means tuning
+the top of the curve as one would for AM.
+In practice, this simply means

-The heart of the receiver is Q2 which
+The heart of the receiver is the BF196,

-is a Hartley oscillator, with its tuned circuit in the base circuit.
-It
+which is a Hartley oscillator, with its tuned circuit in the base circuit.

-determines the frequency of oscillation and hence the receiving frequency.
+It determines the frequency of oscillation, and hence the receiving frequency.

-RF amplifier Q1 is a self biased, untuned
+The RF amplifier (BF184) is a self biased,

-common emitter amplifier, included to prevent aerial loading from affecting
+untuned common emitter amplifier, included to prevent aerial loading from

-the detector's oscillation frequency and amplitude.
-It also reduces any
+affecting the detector's oscillation frequency and amplitude.
+It also reduces

-RF radiated from the aerial.
-RF is coupled into the oscillator coil by
+any RF radiated from the aerial.
+RF is coupled into the oscillator coil

-C2.
+by a 3.9pF capacitor.
 The aerial can be a piece of wire cut to 75cm.
-A 75cm telescopic rod
+A

-aerial is better, but a proper outdoor FM aerial is preferred for non portable
+75cm telescopic rod aerial is better, but a proper outdoor FM aerial is

 Most simple super-regenerative detectors

-are self-quenched, however this makes it difficult to obtain the optimum
+are self-quenched, but this makes it difficult to obtain the optimum quench

-quench waveform.
-Particularly for wideband FM, the quench waveform has
+waveform.
+Particularly for wide band FM, the quench waveform has considerable

 Quench waveform at the UJT emitter.
 The 74.9KHz quench frequency